 We can see that IV percentile is Cyclical.
 This means that when IV percentile is high we should look to sell options – and earn from IV drop.
 Strategies like covered call, naked put, naked calls, credit spreads etc – will have greater chances of success.

 When IV percentile is low we should look to buy options.
-Strategies like long call, long put, calender spreads etc – will have greater chances of success.
+Strategies like long call, long put, calendar spreads etc – will have greater chances of success.

 It is important to be aware of the IV in the market and the stock you are trading so as increase your chances of success.